Jarqavieh County

 Jarqavieh County (شهرستان جرقویه) is in Isfahan province, Iran.
 Its capital is the city of Nikabad, whose population at the time of the 2016 National Census was 4,364 people in 1,442 households.

 History

 In 2021, Jarqavieh Olya and Jarqavieh Sofla (Note: Renamed the Central District of Jarqavieh County) Districts were separated from Isfahan County in the establishment of Jarqavieh County, which was divided into two districts of two rural districts each, with Nikabad as its capital.

+The Shast-Sheshi festival (or related to "sixty-six" in Persian) is held annually in the region.
+Beginning on the sixty-sixth day after Nowruz (the Iranian New Year), the festival corresponds in date and function to the pre-Islamic Zoroastrian feast of Khordadgan, dedicated to the divinity Khordad, the female guardian of water.

 Demographics

 Administrative divisions

 Jarqavieh County's administrative structure is shown in the following table.